Discrepancies of Spanning Trees and Hamilton Cycles: Discrepancy of Hamilton Cycles

-Observe that the high minimum degree of $G$ is used in the above proof in two places: first, to obtain a large (i.e., of size significantly larger than $\frac{n}{r}$) monochromatic path-forest (this is done by finding a large monochromatic matching in the reduced graph $R$), and second, to incorporate this path-forest in a Hamilton cycle.
-For the first part, it suffices that the minimum degree is (notably) larger than $\frac{n}{2}$ (see Lemma \ref{lem:monochromatic_matching_min_degree}).
+Observe that we use the high minimum degree of $G$ in the above proof in two places: first, to obtain a large (i.e., of size significantly larger than $\frac{n}{r}$) monochromatic path-forest, and second, to incorporate this path-forest in a Hamilton cycle.
+For the first part, it suffices that the minimum degree is (notably) larger than $\frac{n}{2}$ (see \cref{lem:monochromatic path forest}).
 It is in the second part that we use the assumption that the minimum degree is actually larger than $\frac{(r+1)n}{2r}$.
-This is also the reason why even though we use the regularity lemma, this does not manifest itself in the dependence between parameters in Theorem \ref{thm:ham}.